Want to get out of debt? Is debt holding you back from doing the things you want to do like travel or start a new business?

 Alas, nobody did so I had to figure stuff out myself.
 Which took a long time.

-I got there, though, and as I sit here working for myself from a cafe in Mexico, I realise I have now come full circle.
+I got there, though, and as I sit here working for myself from a café in Mexico, I have now come full circle.
 I no longer spend nights wondering how to get out of debt.

 I live debt-free now and it was all due to the following plan of action.